Soulnim/Cuaca/README.md

 If the user is not register yet, they can go to the register page to register, but if they had done, they can go to login page instead

-# homepage
+# Homepage

 In the homepage, I had build and designed to look like a product landing page.
 And it is quite simple.

 To proceed to the weather app, the user can click the 'Try Cuaca!' button in the middle.

-# weather app page
+# Weather app page

 I had used API_KEY from openweatherapp.com.
 it contains many informations such as temperature, longitud, latitude and icon fo =r the weather.

 I had choose only temperature, icon, and desciption only to make it simple as possible.

-# my experience
+# My experience

 For the first day, I had actually planned to build a chat app, but none of the resources work.
 So, i got to plan B and it go well
 Overall, it is a fun experience as i had to build an app of my own (except the debugging part).

-# problem during building project
+# Problem during building project

 When i try to build the weather part, It got so many error.
 As i learned to build it by following a tutorial (Thanks PrettyPrinted fro the resources)
 I had to challenge myself to convert the SQLALchemy format to CS50's SQL format and it is so painful.Glad i make it to the end.